-Internal charges and overheads applied - The Annual Plan 2025 has increased from the LTP budget due to increased overhead costs including staff resources and other costs since the LTP budget, and increased internal interest costs due to higher interest rates.
+Internal charges and overheads applied - The Annual Plan 2025 has increased from the LTP budget due to increased overhead costs including increased staff resources and new positions, increased costs for software licencing and support, insurance cost increases and other general cost increases since the LTP budget.
+Internal interest costs have increased due to higher interest rates.